USS Cole bombing: Consequences

 In October 2004 the Navy consolidated the forces it deploys for anti-terrorism and force protection under a single command at NAB Little Creek.
 The new Maritime Force Protection Command (MARFPCOM) was activated to oversee the administration and training of the expeditionary units the Navy deploys overseas to protect ships, aircraft and bases from terrorist attack.
 MARFPCOM aligned four existing components: the Mobile Security Forces, Naval Coastal Warfare, Explosive Ordnance Disposal (EOD), and Expeditionary Mobile Diving and Salvage Forces.

-On 3 February 2006, 23 suspected or convicted Al-Qaeda members escaped from jail in Yemen.
+On 3 February 2006, 23 suspected or convicted al-Qaeda members escaped from jail in Yemen.
 This number included 13 who were convicted of the bombings of Cole and the French tanker MV Limburg in 2002.
 Among those who reportedly escaped was Al-Badawi.
 Al-Qaeda's Yemeni number two Abu Assem al-Ahdal may also have escaped.

 On 17 October 2007, al-Badawi surrendered to Yemeni authorities as part of an agreement with Al-Qaeda militants.
 Following his surrender, Yemeni authorities released him in return for a pledge not to engage in any violent or Al-Qaeda-related activity, despite a US$5 million reward for his capture.
 Two other escapees remained at large.

 In June 2008 the United States charged Abd al-Rahim al-Nashiri with planning and conducting the attack.
 The United States planned to seek the death penalty in his case.
 On 5 February 2009, the United States dropped all charges against al-Nashiri "without prejudice" to comply with President Obama's order to shut down the military prison at Guantanamo Bay, but reserved the right to file charges at a later date.

 In 2009, U.S. federal judge Kimba Wood released $13.4 million in frozen assets belonging to Sudan, to be awarded to 33 spouses, parents, and children of the sailors killed in the attack.
 The money was awarded based on the 2002 Terrorism Risk Insurance Act and spearheaded by Miami Attorney Andrew C. Hall.
 Previously, the court had found Sudan culpable in facilitating the attack on the destroyer.
 John Clodfelter, father of Kenneth Clodfelter who was killed in the bombing, said; "It's about time something was done.
 It's taken so much more time than we thought it should take."

-On 1 January 2019 Jamal al-Badawi, an Al-Qaeda militant behind the attack, died in a U.S. air strike, President Donald Trump confirmed.
+On 1 January 2019 Jamal al-Badawi died in a U.S. air strike, President Donald Trump confirmed.
 U.S. defense officials said a "precision strike" was carried out east of the Yemeni capital, Sanaa.